mbalesni/openpilot-pipeline/README.md

 Below we describe the implemented parts of the pipeline and current training results.

 ## Model

+We use the original CommaAI's supercombo model from [Openpilot 0.8.10 release]([Openpilot 0.8.10 Release](https://github.com/commaai/openpilot/tree/v0.8.10/models).
+It consists of three parts:

-The neural network architecture can be broken down into three parts: convolutional feature extractor (based on Resnet), followed by a GRU (used to capture the temporal context) several fully-connected branches for outputting paths, lane lines, road edges, etc. ( explained in detail below)
+- convolutional feature extractor (based on Resnet), followed by
+- a GRU (used to capture the temporal context)
+- several fully-connected branches for outputting paths, lane lines, road edges, etc. (explained in detail below)

 <table>
   <tr>